Hearts of Oak missing services of six players ahead of Elmina Sharks visit

-Sharks will hosts the Phobians at the Nduom Sports Complex in matchday 8 of the Ghanaian top-flight.
+Sharks will hosts the Phobians at the Nduom Sports Complex on matchday 8 of the Ghanaian top-flight.

 Midfield trio Emmanuel Nettey, Abdul Aziz Nurudeen and Nigerien international Abdoulrahmane Mamane Lawali are out of the fixture with respective injuries.